 Our NR and ORR speakers shared some useful resources:

-You can view all speakers’ presentations on the CIRAS members’ portal.
-To find out more about any of the initiatives mentioned in this article contact your Stakeholder Manager or email firstname.lastname@example.org.
+Members can view all speakers’ presentations on the CIRAS members’ portal.
+To find out more about any of the initiatives mentioned in this article members can contact their Stakeholder Manager or email firstname.lastname@example.org.